jag82/dev/chapters/ssh.md

 ##SSH

 SSH keys are a strong replacement for passwords.
 They can be used to grant access to a remote machine (e.g. github, a raspberry pi) without having to manually enter a password.
 This is useful for writing scripts for automation that are secure but do not contain sensitive passwords!
 They exist as a public/private key pair, each stored in a file (typically in the `.ssh` folder).
 When giving your key to a remote system, it is **always** your public key (e.g. `id_rsa.pub`), **never** your private key.
+See [Networking](./network.md) for getting addresses to remote machines on the internal network or the internet.

 ###Checking for existing keys